marksgraham/DW-POSSUM/README.md

 2. Run `bash getFiles.sh` to download the imaging data

-### Tutorial
+### Quick-start tutorial
 DW-POSSUM is run in three stages.
 First all the files required for the simulation are generated (generateFileStructure.py).
 Then the simulations are run (runPossum.py).
 Finally everything is tidied up (postProcess.py).
+The following commands will simulate the acquistion of a single slice for the first three entries in the bval/bvec file supplied (two b=0 and one b=1000 volumes).

 1. Generate required files
 ```bash